-I’ve said it before and I’ll say it again: when it comes to coping with physical and emotional pain, your mindset is everything.
+I’ve said it before and I’ll say it again: when it comes to coping with physical and emotional pain, change your mindset is everything you need.

 Think of pain as a narrow street that leads to two broader roads.
 Road-A leads to never-ending misery, emotional distress, and failure.
 On the other hand, we have Road-B which leads to strength, happiness, success, and the will to live your life in the best way possible.
 Which road are you going to take?
 The choice is yours completely!